-- Flights to/from the city where the expedition begins
+- flights to/from the city where the expedition begins

-- Additional nights in hotel outside of the itinerary, this includes but is not limited to extra hotel nights due to an early summit bid and early departure from the mountain.

-- Airport taxes

-- Visas

-- In-town meals
+- in-town meals

-- Immunizations

-- Tips for guides or local staff
+- tips for guides or local staff

-- Travel, rescue, or any other type of insurance
+- travel, rescue, or any other type of insurance

-- Hospitalization or evacuation costs
+- hospitalization or evacuation costs

-- Single supplement room charges
+- single supplement charges

-- Excess baggage charges
+- excess baggage charges,

-- Alcohol
+- alcohol

-- Antigen/PCR Covid test cost

-- Other personal expenses
+- other personal expenses.

-- Airport transportation for early arrival/late departures outside of scheduled itinerary

 The costs of delays or changes to itinerary that are beyond the control of Alpenglow Expeditions or its agents are not included.